TomoBabel/cets-empiar/README.md

 The yaml definition files are similar to those used in the EMPIAR ingest, but naturally, have a slightly different (and still developing) format, to assist in parsing EMPIAR data to the CETS specification.

 ## Output
-Output files are stored locally, in the folder "local-data", subfolders of which are named according to EMPIAR accession ID.
+Output files are stored locally, in the folder "output", subfolders of which are named according to EMPIAR accession ID.
 Of principal interest is the json file that contains the data according to the CETS specification.
 The models are defined [here](https://github.com/TomoBabel/cets-data-models), specifically, in this [file](https://github.com/TomoBabel/cets-data-models/blob/main/src/cets_data_model/models/models.py).

 The other output that is saved comprises json files representing the list of all EMPIAR files for the particular entry, and various metadata formats.